rmcanany/SolidEdgeStorekeeper/Readme.md

 Fasteners, retainers, structural shapes, and more in ANSI and ISO format are included.
 There are over 15k items available.
 There is no database; everything is done in Excel.
 It is fully customizable.
 If you upgrade Solid Edge, no change to the program or its data is required.

 The program handles two types of standard parts.
 One consists of items like fasteners.
 These are defined in dimension tables and created as needed.
 The other consists of vendor-type items like pneumatic fittings.
 Each of these has its own model file.
-Both types are eligible for the handy automatic patterning option (see [<ins>**Setup**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper#setup) for details).
+Both types are eligible for the handy automatic patterning option.

 <p align="center">
   <img src="media/tree_search.png">